learn-co-curriculum/cssi-2.9-comments-and-formatting/Readme.md

 After the lesson, you'll understand:
 + importance of comments, formatting, and documentation
-+ how to write well commented, well formatted javascript
++ how to write well commented, well formatted JavaScript

 ## Motivation:
 Look in the `samples` folder in the Github repository.
 Both files do exactly the same thing, but one makes sense and the other doesn't.